iconicwp/shortcode-pagination-for-woocommerce/ReadMe.txt

 Add pagination to the WooCommerce [product_category] shortcode

 == Description ==
-The WooCommerce shortcode "product_category" doesn't have pagination by default. this is a simple plugin that adds it, using the default woocommerce_pagination function.
+The WooCommerce shortcode "product_category" doesn't have pagination by default.
+This is a simple plugin that adds it, using the default woocommerce_pagination function.

 Credit to Sajjad Ahmad who posted the first version of this script (at least, that's where I first discovered it).